 The Social and Ethics Committee's responsibilities encompass monitoring and regulating the impact of the Group on its stakeholders.
 Although management is tasked with overseeing the day-to-day operational sustainability of their respective areas of business, and reporting thereon to the Social and Ethics Committee, the Board remains ultimately responsible for Group sustainability.
 The committee was established under the terms of the Companies Act.

-During the year under review, Johnson Njeke chaired the committee.
-The committee further comprises Stephen Davidson, Jens Montanana and Maya Makanjee.
+During the year under review, Johnson Njeke chaired the committee until 1 June 2019 and resigned as a member on 30 November 2019.
+Maya Makanjee became Chair from 1 June 2019.
+The committee further comprises Stephen Davidson, Jens Montanana and Ekta Singh-Bushell (until 30 November 2019).
 The committee meets at least twice a year.

 The Social and Ethics Committee operates within defined terms of reference as set out in its charter, the Companies Act and the authority granted to it by the Board.
 Broadly, the committee is tasked with overseeing the good corporate citizenship of the Group on behalf of the Board.
-In conjunction with the Board, the Social and Ethics Committee has applied the principles of King IV™, including the disclosures in the Integrated Report.
+In conjunction with the Board, the Social and Ethics Committee has applied the principles of King IVTM.

 The committee's role is to regularly monitor the Group's activities, with regard to any relevant legislation, other legal requirements or prevailing codes of best practice, in respect of the following:

 - Social and economic development, including the Group's standing in terms of the: